c-huang-tty/backup.github.io/_posts/2021-01-01-blog-post-title-from-file-name.md

 Codes in this post can be found in [DataSharingBetweenFunctions.cpp](https://github.com/c-huang-tty/c-huang-tty.github.io/blob/main/code/cpp/DataSharing/DataSharingBetweenFunctions.cpp?ts=4).

 ### global variable
-The simplest way to share data between different functions within a file is to simply declare __global variables__ on top of the program.
+The simplest way to share data between different functions within a file is to simply define __global variables__ on top of the program.

 For example, if I define a global variable named `globalVariable` and two functions named `funtion1` and `function2` and call them in the `main` function, the `cout` result would be `1` and `0` respectively.
 ```cpp